project8/scarab/documentation/authentication.rst

 1. Default values
 2. Authentication file
 3. Environment variables
-4. Override file
+4. File override
-5. Override value
+5. Value override

 When the specification is evaluated and turned into authentication data, items with higher precedence will override those with lower precedence.